17 tips for finding an apartment in Paris (Part 2)

 10. Forgetting the contact form

-After all the flat searches I have completed over many years, I can count on two hands the number of times I received replies to messages left on a voicemail or contact form on Seloger & Co.
+After all the apartment searches I have completed over many years, I can count on two hands the number of times I received replies to messages left on a voicemail or contact form on Seloger & Co.
 Don't expect a call back or an email on the major websites.
 There is much more chance of a reply on LeBonCoin or Pap, where you contact private landlords.

 Sure, there are agencies that will call back sometimes.
 But most are so inundated with demands that there is no time to reply to interested parties.
 That means calling, calling a second time, and continuing to search in parallel and calling again and again.